 One-Way Trail Loops

-PP&R has developed a one-way trail loop pilot in Forest Park.
-These are intended to reduce the chance of visitor interactions by creating a one-way flow of traffic.
-Visitors will find maps and signs along each route.
+These loops are intended to reduce the chance of visitor interactions by creating a one-way traffic flow.
+You'll find maps and signs along each route.

 - Length: 1.25 miles